Existence of a Radner equilibrium in a model with transaction costs: Introduction

 The paper is organized as follows.
 Section~\ref{section:discrete} describes the discrete-time equilibrium and proves its existence in Theorem~\ref{thm:discrete_equilibrium}.
 Section~\ref{section:cts} considers a continuous-time equilibrium model.
 The existence of an equilibrium is established in Theorem~\ref{thm:cts_eq}, and it is shown to be the limit of discrete-time equilibria.
-We also derive an explicit formula for the equilibrium interest rate in terms of the transaction cost parameter.
+We analyze the impact of transaction costs on interest rates and welfare in Section~\ref{section:effects}.
 Section~\ref{section:bank} discusses a transaction cost equilibrium with a traded bank account.
 The proofs are contained in Section~\ref{section:proofs}.